 If the needle doesn't move try swapping the connections around.
 If the movement then works make a note that the wire colours are incorrect.
 If the movement does not work whichever way the battery is connected then there is likely to be a fault with the movement.
-Please contact Clocks4Classics for advice
+Please contact Clocks4Classics for advice.

-2.8 Fit Replacement Circuit Board
+2.6 Fit New Repair Kit Circuit Board

-Fit the replacement circuit board from the repair kit to rear of the tacho.
+Fit replacement circuit board from repair kit to rear of tacho movement using the screws removed earlier.
 Note that square corner of board is located at top left (arrowed).

-If necessary bend the orange and white wires out of the way so that they are not trapped underneath the circuit board.
+If necessary bend the orange and white wires out of the way so that they are not trapped between the circuit board and the tacho movement.